MajorZiploc/tooling_notes/art/blender/notes.md

 applies a uniform value to whole mesh (minus mask) by the Filter Type drag right = Filter action drag left = invert Filter action

+### UVs

+u -- uv menu
+  'Project from View' option is really good

+shift + alt + z -- hide overlays (good for seeing textures without a bunch of noise on your model)

 # Misc info